ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 ##### Satellite radio channels
 ###### Geostationary satellite
-Geostationary statellite permanently remain above the same spot on Earth.
+Geostationary satellite permanently remain above the same spot on Earth.
 This is achieved by placing the satellite in orbit at the altitude of 36,000 kilometers.
 Significant latency of around 280 milliseconds.

 ###### Low-earth orbiting (LEO) satellite
 [Starlink](https://www.starlink.com) from SpaceX achieves downstream rates from 50Mb/s to 150Mb/s and latency from 20ms to 40ms by LEO.
 And it is still in progress.